tyconsulting/blog.tyang.github.io/_posts/2014/2014-05-24-opsmgr-dashboard-fun-google-maps.md

 Anyways, after playing with it for a while, I don’t really mind clicking the arrow to minimise the left pane every time, having the left pane there can be handy sometimes as I can also use the "Get Directions" function as I demonstrated in the video.

-<strong>Conclusion</strong>
+## Conclusion

 Overall, I spent more time trying to get Google Maps working in the widget than time creating the management pack and dashboard.
-The management packs can be downloaded <strong><a href="http://blog.tyang.org/wp-content/uploads/2014/05/Sample-Dashboard-Google-Maps.zip">HERE</a></strong>.
+The management packs can be downloaded **<a href="http://blog.tyang.org/wp-content/uploads/2014/05/Sample-Dashboard-Google-Maps.zip">HERE</a>**.

 Please keep in mind the MP that defines and discovers your classes must be sealed so other MPs can reference it.
 I’ve included both sealed and unsealed version of this MP, if you want to test it out in your environment, please make sure you used the sealed version (Demo.Remote.Computers.mp).